Sony A7R II vs A7S II

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Longer lasting: Gets more shots (370 versus 290) out of a single battery charge.

 - More modern: Was introduced somewhat (3 months) more recently.

-The review scores listed above should be treated with care, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.